lorin/devstack-vm/README.md

 The `vagrant up` command will:

- 1. Download an Ubuntu 13.04 (raring) vagrant box if it isn't on your machine.
+ 1. Download an Ubuntu 13.04 (raring) vagrant box if it hasn't previously been downloaded to your machine.
  2. Boot the virtual machine (VM).
  3. Clone the DevStack git repository inside of the VM.
  4. Run DevStack inside of the VM.
  5. Add eth2 to the br-ex bridge inside of the VM to enable floating IP access from the host machine.

+It will take at least ten minutes for this to run, and possibly much longer depending on your internet connection and whether it needs to download the Ubuntu vagrant box.

 You may ocassionally see the following error message: